icub-tech-iit/documentation/docs/icub_operating_systems/icubos/installation-from-image.md

 Power down the icub-head and unplug the USB hub, then restart.

-## Customize the system
+## Customize and update the system

 What you need now to do is to customize the installation with your hardware and enviroment; in particular, see the "_Required configuration_" section in [_Networking_](networking.md).

+After you correctly set up your network, it is necessary to update the system by entering in a terminal `sudo apt update` and `sudo apt upgrade`.
+This will update all packages and tools needed later to compile the superbuild.

 If you need to connect the icub-head to any Bluetooth device, please check the steps described in [_Bluetooth_](bluetooth.md).

-After you correctly set up your network, you can proceed with installing the required YARP and iCub software by following the guide on [Superbuild installation on icub-head](../../sw_installation/icub_head_superbuild.md).
+Now you can proceed with installing the required YARP and iCub software by following the guide on [Superbuild installation on icub-head](../../sw_installation/icub_head_superbuild.md).